 Emma currently writes a weekly column for The Sunday Times and, away from writing and broadcasting, is the patron of Smartworks - a charity helping economically disadvantaged women get back into work through interview training and outfit coordination to make the best first impression.

-Her ‘taboo-busting’ book titled PERIOD., which aims to remove the stigma and myths that surround the female body, was acquired by HQ earlier this year.
-It is set to be published Summer 2019.
+Her ‘taboo-busting’ book titled Period., which aims to remove the stigma and myths that surround the female body, was acquired by HQ earlier this year.
+It is set to be published on 5th September 2019.